Mike-Aniki/Aniki-ReMake/README.md

 Enjoy your gaming experience!
 ___________________________________________________________________________

-If you want to buy me a strong coffee : https://ko-fi.com/mikeaniki
+If you want to buy me a coffee : https://ko-fi.com/mikeaniki